CorfuDB/CorfuDB/README.md

 peer-reviewed research published at [SOSP](#references), [TOCS](#references), and [NSDI](#references).

-CorfuDB consists of two layers: a logging layer in org.corfudb.logging, which implements a distributed, fault-tolerant shared log; and a runtime layer that implements transactional services over the shared log.
+CorfuDB consists of two layers: a logging layer which implements a distributed, fault-tolerant shared log; and a runtime layer that implements transactional services over the shared log.